thephez/dash-docs/_includes/devdoc/ref_p2p_networking.md

 {% autocrossref %}

-The `govsync` message is used to request syncing of governance objects with peers.
+The `govsync` message is used to request syncing of governance objects (`govobj` message and `govobjvote` message) with peers.

 | Bytes | Name | Data type | Required | Description |
 | ---------- | ----------- | --------- | -------- | -------- |
 | 32 | nHash | uint256 | Required |
 | # | filter | CBloomFiter | Required |

+Note: Both the hash and bloom filter fields can be set to all zeros.

 The following annotated hexdump shows a `govsync` message.
 (The message header has been omitted.)